jl5300/Trapped/README.md

 # Trapped

-Trapped - A text based horror adventure game, to be played directly in the terminal or Jupyer notebook cell output.
+A text based horror adventure game to be played directly in the terminal or Jupyer notebook cell output.

 Work in progress